 So, it's win-win for all three parties - students, course creators, and

-platforms which makes it easy to create and sell a course online.
+platforms that make it easy to create and sell a course online.

 The biggest reason many people are creating online courses nowadays is